ibpdas/ibpdas/readme.md

 # What I care about

-- improving how organisations understand and use data
+- Improving how organisations understand and use data
-- enabling responsible and transparent AI adoption
+- Enabling responsible and transparent AI adoption
-- building confidence in evidence, experimentation and learning
+- Building confidence in evidence, experimentation and learning

 ---